+light the

-This species of char has a background color of gray-brown, overlaid with light spots that vary in intensity with age and environment.
-The background color covers the back, sides, and fins and serves to highlight the lighter gray spots.
-Lake trout in large lakes are sometimes so silvery that the spots are difficult to see.
+lighter gray spots.

+Lake trout in large lakes are Lake trout sometimes so silvery that the spots are difficult to see.
 Spotting is usually more intense on small fish.
 The caudal is deeply forked.
 The mouth is large and terminal with strong teeth on both jaws.
-They are present in Fish Lake, Bear Lake, and Flaming Gorge Reservoir.
+They are present in Fish Lake,

+Bear Lake, and Flaming Gorge Reservoir.

-1988; Wt.-51lb-8oz; L-45-% in; G-31-% in; Curt Bilbey; Flaming Gorge Reservoir.
+1988; Wt.-51lb-8oz; L-45-1/4 in; G-31-1/4 in; Curt Bilbey; Flaming Gorge Reservoir.

-Catch-and-Release record: 07/09/98; 46-1/2 in; Ray Johnson; Flaming Gorge.
+Catch-and-Release record: 07/09/98: 46-1/2 in: Ray Johnson: Flaming Gorge.

-Brook Trout:
+Brook Trout.

 Exhibiting a wide range of colors, brook trout (another char) may be olive to blue-gray on the back to white on the belly.
 Red spots, usually with bluish halos around them, are present on the sides.
 Characteristic light wavy marks on the back are a distinguishing feature.
-Obvious white and then black stripe along the Brook trout fore edge of each of the lower fins aids in separating brook trout from most other trouts.
+Obvious white and then black stripe along the fore edge of each of the lower fins aids in separating brook trout from most Brook trout other trouts.
 Caudal fin is square or lightly forked.